AIDS (Trojan horse)

-AIDS, also known as Aids Info Drive or PC Cyborg Trojan, is a DOS Trojan horse whose payload mungs and encrypts the names of all directories on drive C:.
-It was developed by Dr. Joseph Popp (1950-2006), an evolutionary biologist with a doctorate from Harvard.
+AIDS, also known as Aids Info Drive or PC Cyborg Trojan, is a DOS trojan horse whose payload mungs and encrypts the names of all directories on drive C:.
+It was developed by Dr. Joseph Popp (1950–2006), an evolutionary biologist with a doctorate from Harvard.
 The virus was isolated in 1989.
+It is the first documented example of ransomware.

 Description

 AIDS replaces the AUTOEXEC.BAT file, which would then be used by AIDS to count the number of times the computer has booted.
 Once this boot count reaches 90, AIDS hides directories and encrypts the names of all files on drive C: (rendering the system unusable), at which time the user is asked to "renew the license" and contact PC Cyborg Corporation for payment (which would involve sending US$189 to a post office box in Panama).
 There exists more than one version of AIDS, and at least one version does not wait to mung drive C:, but will hide directories and encrypt file names upon the first boot after AIDS is installed.
 The AIDS software also presented to the user an end-user license agreement, some of which read:

 If you install [this] on a microcomputer...

 then under terms of this license you agree to pay PC Cyborg Corporation in full for the cost of leasing these programs...

 In the case of your breach of this license agreement, PC Cyborg reserves the right to take legal action necessary to recover any outstanding debts payable to PC Cyborg Corporation and to use program mechanisms to ensure termination of your use...

 These program mechanisms will adversely affect other program applications...

 You are hereby advised of the most serious consequences of your failure to abide by the terms of this license agreement; your conscience may haunt you for the rest of your life...

 and your [PC] will stop functioning normally...

 You are strictly prohibited from sharing [this product] with others...

 AIDS is considered to be an early example of a class of malware known as "ransomware".